FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Preliminaries and Related Work

 \section{Preliminaries and Related Work}

-\paragraph{Multimodal LLMs} Multimodal Large Language Models (MLLMs) \cite{liu2023visualinstructiontuning,chen2023sharegpt4v,liu2024llavanext} are designed to process and integrate information from multiple modalities, primarily combining visual and textual data.
-Typically, these models are structured with three main components: a vision encoder, a projection module, and a large language model (LLM).
-Images are first divided into patches and processed through vision encoders to extract visual representations.
-These visual features are then mapped into textual embedding space via a projector before being combined with textual data during the language model's decoding phase.
-Recent advances \cite{li2024llavaonevisioneasyvisualtask,li2024monkeyimageresolutiontext,mckinzie2024mm1methodsanalysis,bai2025qwen25vltechnicalreport,minigemini,zhang2024llavahddivinghighresolutionlarge} have explored dynamic or arbitrary resolution techniques, significantly enhancing the precision and adaptability of visual encoding.
-Meanwhile, alternative approaches \cite{tong2024cambrian1fullyopenvisioncentric,lin2023sphinxjointmixingweights,shi2025eagleexploringdesignspace} have employed multiple vision encoders to capture a more comprehensive set of visual features.
-Despite these innovations, most current methodologies primarily emphasize visual encoding quality, often neglecting deeper and more interactive vision-language dynamics, thus hindering the full potential of multimodal learning.
+\textbf{Vision Language Models.} Vision Language Models (VLMs) \citep{liu2023visualinstructiontuning,liu2024llavanext} are designed to process information from multiple modalities, primarily combining visual and textual data.
+Typically, images are divided into patches and processed by vision encoders to obtain visual representations, which are then projected into the LLM space and fused with text tokens during decoding.
+Recent advances \citep{li2024llavaonevisioneasyvisualtask,bai2025qwen25vltechnicalreport,tong2024cambrian1fullyopenvisioncentric,shi2025eagleexploringdesignspace,niu2025mineru2,liu2025uniform,cai2025opendataarena} have explored dynamic resolution and multiple vision encoders, enhancing the precision of visual encoding.
+However, these methods primarily emphasize visual encoding quality, neglecting deeper and more interactive vision-language dynamics, thus hindering the full potential of multimodal learning.